How to Customize a Deep Conditioner for Your Hair

-Deep Conditioning Ingredients
+Deep Conditioning & Hair Mask Ingredients

 You can mix and match any of these ingredients.
 Have fun finding combos that your hair loves!
 Keep reading to get some recipes and inspiration.
-Here are some moisturizing ingredients that you can use (I know!!
-Some of these sound crazy!
-But don't knock it til you try it ;-) ):
+Here are some moisturizing ingredients that you can use

 How To Mix our Deep Conditioner